 Nothing particularly extravagant, just good spirit, carefully aged and bottled at a strength that allows it to shine.
 Simple yet effective and very, very drinkable.

 Linkwood 10 Years Old (Batch 7)

 Linkwood distillery was founded in Elgin in 1821 by Peter Brown, though the commencement of production was delayed until 1825.
 When the founder passed away, his son William took over, replacing the distillery with a new construction on the same site in 1873.
 In 1902 Innes Cameron joined the company and became managing director and the largest shareholder.
 When he passed away in 1932 the company was sold to Scottish Malt Distillers which in turn was bought by United Distillers – later to become Diageo.

 Smell: Lemon drizzle cake… lemongrass… digestive biscuits.
 Pear.
 Salt and pepper.
 Touch of citrus and slightest hint of oak.

 Taste: Lots of pepper to begin with.
 Then orange and cinnamon – very pleasantly spiced in fact.
 Apple.
 Malt and honey.
 A little nutty.

-Value for Money: The only official release of Linkwood comes in the form of a 12 year old Flora and Fauna bottling at 43% that will cost you around £45.
+Thoughts: The only official release of Linkwood comes in the form of a 12 year old Flora and Fauna bottling at 43% that will cost you around £45.
 This Boutique-y expression meanwhile fares reasonably well at ten years old and 48.2%.